RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Details of IDSL Specification

-The IDSL provides the unified, hierarchical scene representation used throughout our multimodal parsing and self-regulating optimization framework.
-While Section~3.2 of the main paper introduces IDSL conceptually, this section expands upon its formal structure.
+The IDSL provides the unified, hierarchical scene representation used throughout multimodal parsing and self-regulating optimization framework.
+While Section~3.2 introduces IDSL conceptually, this section expands upon its formal structure.
 IDSL organizes all geometric, semantic, and relational attributes across three complementary levels---\textbf{Building}, \textbf{Room}, and \textbf{Object}---each encoding a distinct layer of spatial abstraction.
 Tables~\ref{tab:idsl_building}, \ref{tab:idsl_room}, and \ref{tab:idsl_object} define the complete field specifications for these three levels.